hendriknielaender/double-trouble/data/blog/gitlab-job-analysis.md

 picture.
 How had the pipeline improved over a bigger timespan?

-## Gitlabs Dashboards
+## GitLabs Dashboards

-Going into this questions the natural start were the existing gitlab dashboards.
-Gitlab has a wide variety of different dashboards build-in, so it seemed likely that we would find the answer within gitlab itself.
+Going into this questions the natural start were the existing GitLab dashboards.
+GitLab has a wide variety of different dashboards build-in, so it seemed likely that we would find the answer within GitLab itself.

 ### CI/CD Analytics